Cutipus/scrambler/README.md

   - [X] EPIC LOSS
     - [X] Total time
     - [X] Present user with word that defeated them
+- [ ] Add more challenges
+- [ ] Get new GIF for the preview
+- [ ] Get a logo for the app
+- [ ] Improve the look of the various game screens

 ### Version 2